 You may still develop symptoms, even if you have received the vaccine as it is not 100% effective.
-Being vaccinated may mean that you only develop milder symptoms.
+Being vaccinated may mean that you only develop milder symptoms, but you should still report these to your contact point.

 Treatment for monkeypox is mainly supportive.
 The illness is usually mild and most of those infected will recover within a few weeks without treatment.